RUCAIBox/RecSysDatasets/conversion_tools/usage/LFM-1b-KG.md

 You can refer to [LFM-1b](https://github.com/RUCAIBox/RecDatasets/blob/master/conversion_tools/usage/LFM-1b.md) to get the inter atomic file of LFM-1b dataset.

-Only the lfm1b-tracks.inter can be aligned to the KG we provided.
+Only the lfm1b-tracks.inter can align to the KG we provided.

 4.**Go the ``conversion_tools/`` directory